Exam Content Outline

 e. assure adequate hand washing sinks, lavatory facilities, and supplies

-8. assure cleaning and sanitation of equipment, utensils, chemicals, and space
+8. Assure cleaning and sanitation of equipment, smallware, and space

 4. Calculate daily cost PPD (e.g., food, labor, supplies)

-2. Evaluate existing capital equipment condition and life expectancy
+1. Evaluate existing capital equipment life expectancy, conditions, facility needs

-3. Evaluate options for replacement of capital equipment
+3. Evaluate options for replacing and/or upgrading capital expenditures (e.g., quote, bidding)

-4. Write budget justification for new capital equipment
+4. Develop a budget proposal for new capital expenditures

 C. Plan and Budget for Improvements in the Department Design and Layout

-2. Conduct department improvement discussion session with staff
+1. Conduct department improvement discussion session with staff and maintain records

-4. Evaluate work flow, essential equipment relative to new department designs or construction
+3. Evaluate workflow, essential equipment relative to new department designs or construction

-1. Identify purchasing policies and procedures of department (e.g., returns, recalls)
+1. Identify purchasing policies and procedures of department (e.g., returns, recalls, computer applications)

-2. Review vendor product/selection (e.g., group purchasing organizations)
+2. Be responsible for vendor product/selection (e.g., ordering, bidding, group purchasing organization contracts)

 3. Establish purchasing specifications

-5. Evaluate facility needs, budget restrictions, and products available
+4. Evaluate facility needs, budget restrictions, product information and availability

 E. Manage Revenue Generating Services

-6. Research, analyze, and/or promote revenue generating opportunities
+5. Research, analyze, and/or promote and market revenue generating opportunities

-4. Report variance of actual costs vs. budget
+3. Report variance of actual costs vs. budget, and make adjustments

 Click below to download a printable flyer with the information on this page.